chameleon-system/chameleon-base/UPGRADE-8.0.md

 deprecated function `AnnotationRegistry::registerLoader()`.
 If needed annotations can still be configured and used directly in a project.
 However with php > 8 you should use attributes instead.

-# Newly Deprecated Code Entities
-# Removed Code Entities

-The code entities in this list were marked as deprecated in previous releases and have now been removed.